PREFACE:

 By introducing the NZTech to our project, head developer Jonathan Bierman and junior designer Skye Higgins were able to design an experience that merged artwork and landscape by way of specific hand gestures.

-Our dancer Clara was able to direct fireflies along the pathway or activate elements seemingly game-like in tone and style by a simple wave of her hand.
+Our dancer Clara Xu was able to direct fireflies along the pathway or activate elements seemingly game-like in tone and style by a simple wave of her hand.
 The combination of product design, relatable story, art direction and innovative UI opened up audiences eyes to a potential new market from health and medicine to games and XR realities.

 These are the team members and the names of the people who made it happen.